WiktorPaprocki/Sales-Management-Project/README.md

 Imported necessary tables into Power BI and created relationships which are shown on the screenshot below
 ![Power BI relationships](https://github.com/WiktorPaprocki/Sales-Management-Project/assets/125204368/1ac6d27d-4ddb-45ca-82fa-5fb45723bfed)

-<p> The finished sales management dashboard with two pages:
+The finished sales management dashboard with two pages:
   1. Sales Overview
   2. Customer Details
 <p> Click on the picture to open the interactive dashboard in web